yixiao1/CILv2_multiview/README.md

 -------------------------------------------------------------
 ### Summary

-In this repository, you could find materials for:
+In this repository, you could find materials in order to:

- * Benchmarking the trained CIL++ model proposed in our paper
+ * Benchmark the trained CIL++ model proposed in our paper
- * Collecting datasets using Roach RL expert
+ * Collect datasets using Roach RL expert
- * Training/evaluating (offline) new CIL++ models
+ * Train/evaluata (offline) on new CIL++ models
- * Performing online driving test on CIL++ models on CARLA
+ * Test CIL++ models on CARLA simulator

 -------------------------------------------------------------
 ### Environment Setup